terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_orchestrated_instance.html.markdown

 * `object_label` - (Required) The label to apply for the object.

 * `instance` - (Required) The information pertaining to creating an instance through the orchestration API.
-See [Instance](https://www.terraform.io/docs/providers/opc/r/opc_compute_instance.html) for more information on what attributes are available.

-* `persistent` - (Optional) Determines whether the instance will persist when the orchestration is suspended.
-Defaults to false.

 * `description` - (Optional) The description of the orchestration.

 * `version` - (Optional) The version of the orchestration.
 This value is computed if left unspecified.

+## Instance

+Instance supports the arguments found in [opc_compute_instance](https://www.terraform.io/docs/providers/opc/r/opc_compute_instance.html) and the following:

+* `persistent` - (Optional) Determines whether the instance will persist when the orchestration is suspended.
+Defaults to false.

 In addition to the above, the following values are exported: